scottzach1/Project-Beans/project_requirement/project-requirement.md

 with potentially dangerous and harmful equipment.
 It was also specified by the client that the hardware should not be able to be damaged though simple actions like plugging in the battery or the sensors into the main-board incorrectly.
-To assure that the features are met, we can take measure to assure that incorrect use of the rocket will not result in the destruction of the hardware, or harm to the user.
-To protect the hardware, we can ensure that components such as sensors are either attached through non-reversible connectors, or directly connected to the main-board of the rocked.
+Therefore the reliability and accuracy of components needs to be measured via testing to ensure that incorrect use of certain components will not damage the hardware, or harm the user.
+To protect the hardware, components such as sensors can be attached through non-reversible connectors, or directly connected to the main-board of the rocket.
 We can also ensure that all power systems are connected to the main-board with non-reversible connectors, and that there are reverse polarity protections present on the board.